- Part 1: Roy Lichtenstein, The Man Who Didn’t paint Ben Day Dots

 The craftsmen making them also had to work out how coloured inks would look when printed over each other.
 This accumulated knowledge would be passed on to printers working with newer techniques.
 (More next time in Part 5—Ben Day and colour.)

 Below is an example from the entry on chromolithography in the famous German encyclopaedia, F.A.
 Brockhaus´ Konversations-Lexikon (1894 edition).
-I think the colour illustrations in this book were themselves printed lithographically.
+The colour illustrations in this book were themselves printed lithographically.
 Nine colours are used here, shown in order of printing.
 Note how no green ink was used, despite all that vegetation.

 Also, no black was used in this picture, and most chromolithographs used no black ink.
 (If the job did call for black outlines, as later styles sometimes did, the black would be the “key”.)
 In order to make the block for each colour, an outline drawing (below) was copied lightly in non-greasy/non-printing red chalk—or “stained”—onto each of the nine stones, but only as a guide for the craftsmen.
 This is shown below.
 This might also be called the “key” drawing—in German, it was known as the “Konturen” drawing—i.e.”contours” or “outlines”.